Iconic Newspapers

 Iconic Newspapers is a British-owned newspaper company that publishes over 20 regional newspapers in Ireland.
 Iconic Newspapers are owned by Mediaforce who are majority owned by British businessman Malcolm Denmark.
 Iconic Newspapers hold their newspaper assets in a subsidiary called Formpress Publishing.

+Mediaforce acts as an intermediary for the vast majority of Irish newspapers and advertising agencies.
+If agencies want to place ads for their national clients in newspapers, they mostly go through Mediaforce.

-In 2014, Iconic Newspapers acquired Johnson Press Ireland.
+In 2014, Iconic Newspapers acquired Johnston Press Ireland.
 Johnston Press Ireland was formed in 2005 following the purchase of Scottish Radio Holdings's newspapers known as Score Press by Johnston Press in 2005 for £155 million.
-In the same year, Johnson Press Ireland also purchased the Leinster Leader Group (just after Leinster Leader Group had purchased Tallaght Publishing Ltd), who published six titles, for €138.6 million.
+In the same year, Johnston Press Ireland also purchased the Leinster Leader Group (just after Leinster Leader Group had purchased Tallaght Publishing Ltd), who published six titles, for €138.6 million.

 The company is based in Naas, County Kildare.

 History

 In May 2017, it was reported that Iconic Newspapers may bid to acquire some Landmark Media Investments regional titles.
 Iconic Newspapers did not proceed with this acquisition.

 In September 2017, it was reported that Iconic Newspapers managing director, Joe Flaherty, had been selected to run for Fianna Fáil in Longford-Westmeath.

 In November 2017, it was reported that Iconic Newspapers were making staff redundant at the Donegal Democrat.

 In January 2018, the 2017 accounts were published.
 Revenues at Formpress Publishing Ltd declined by 2pc from €13m to €12.6m.
 Numbers employed by the company last year reduced from 165 to 161 with staff costs declining from €6.84m to €6.59m.

 In November 2018, it was announced that Iconic Newspapers had acquired 7 titles from River Media.

 In November 2018, Fine Gael Senator Paudie Coffey sued Iconic Newspapers over an article written in the Kilkenny People.

 In January 2019, the accounts up to March 2018 were published.
 Revenues at Formpress Publishing Ltd. declined by 3pc, from €12.6m to €12.2m.
 Numbers employed by the company last year increased from 161 to 163.
 Profits declined 6%.

 In March 2019, Iconic Newspapers settled a defamation action from an ex-minister over an article in the Tipperary Star.

 In April 2019, Iconic Newspapers acquired two newspaper titles from Alpha Newspaper Group.
 The acquisition was subject to Competition Authority approval.
 In October 2019, the Competition Authority approved the transaction subject to conditions.
 The Irish Government needed to approve the acquisition next.